ShingZhanho/HKU-Notes/site/docs/index.md

 # Home

 Welcome to the repository!
-This is a collection of notes, examination cheatsheets, and other resources for courses provided by the University of Hong Kong (mainly for the Bachelor of Engineering in Computer Science programme).
+This is a collection of notes, examination cheatsheets, and other resources for courses provided by the University of Hong Kong (mainly for the Bachelor of Engineering in Computer Science "_BEng(CompSc)_" programme).

 ## Downloads

 Head to the course catalogue page to browse all the available course materials.

 [Downloads Page :material-download:](downloads/index.md){ .md-button .md-button--primary }

+## Other Helpful Resources

+### Jax Tam's HKU CS Notes Series

+[Jax Tam](https://jaxtam.dev) has created an awesome series of notes for the Computer Science courses at the University of Hong Kong.
+You can find his notes at [here](https://jaxtam.dev/notes) (the legacy PDF notes) or [here](https://notes.jaxtam.dev) (a modern web-based version).
+The author of this project highly recommends checking out Jax's notes.

 ## Important Information